 But ultimately, while studios may differ in the type and breadth of skills they want a hire to have, the consensus is that it’s always good to be very strong in at least one area - as it’s those skills as demonstrated in your reel that will ultimately set you apart from other candidates.

-By now you’re probably asking, okay so how do I become that genuine specialist that studios will fight for?
+If you want to become a specialist and pursue a particular interest in VFX and animation, you’re probably asking, how do I become that genuine specialist that studios will fight for?

-First, choose a speciality as quickly as possible.
+First, choose a specialty as quickly as possible.

 Second, make sure you’ve got the right mentor.